 As you can see, the legal and financial issues that surround Medi-Cal eligibility and planning can be particularly complex and difficult to untangle.
 Many people find it obvious that they need help navigating all the guidelines, rules, and exceptions to the rules.

 How do you know where to go for help?
 Medi-Cal planning falls under elder law planning.
 Attorneys who focus their practice in this area help their clients with a variety of issues including estate and tax planning, disability planning, and finding and paying for quality long-term care.
+Our firm provides all these services and assists families facing these issues on a regular basis.

 When Will You Begin Your Plan?